MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

 1. `Yes` to `FOLDER CONTAINING AUDIO FILES`
 1. Optional: In this scenario, we do not install GPIO buttons, so feel free to choose `No`
 1. `Yes` to `Do you want to start the installation?`
+1. ...
+Wait a bit for the installation to happen ...
 1. `Yes` to `Have you connected your RFID reader?`
 1. `1` to select `1.
 USB-Reader`
 1. Choose the `#` that resonates with your RFID reader, in our case `HXGCoLtd Keyboard`